 - I host this site on AWS for pennies.

-- To update all I have to do is
+- To update it, I run

 $ git push